twm/jwilm.github.io/source/articles/from-str-to-cow.html.md

 READMORE

 Let's say we're making a library for the _example.com_ API.
 Each API call must be authenticated with a token.
-A token definition might look like this.
+A token definition might look like this:

 ```rust
 /// Token for example.io API